wilhelm-lab/oktoberfest/docs/jobs.rst

         "unitMassTolerance": "ppm"
     }

-The example config can be imported using
+The example config can be loaded and viewed using

 .. code-block:: python

     import oktoberfest as ok
+    import json
-    ok.utils.example_configs.RESCORING
+    config = ok.utils.example_configs.RESCORING
+    json.dumps(config, indent=4)